ricardouriegas/image-labeler/README.md

 # Image Labeler using JavaFX

-Just a simple image lebeler using polygonal shapes on a image, the UI is made with JavaFX.
+Just a simple image lebeler using polygonal shapes on a image; the UI is made with JavaFX.